isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through Learning for Life Programme (LLP).md

 <p><strong>Meeting all the criteria does not guarantee the student will be shortlisted/given an offer.</strong>
 </p>
 <h5>Application Process</h5>
 <p><strong>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May 2025, 11am to 3 June 2025, 3pm.
+The application is free-of-charge and will be open from 6 May 2026, 11am to 2 Jun 2026, 4.30pm.
 For more details,&nbsp;please refer to the MOE website at&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a></strong>
 </p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the schools’ academic